Back in my 20s, financial responsibility was a tiny blip on my dating radar.

 Think about the most interesting person you know.

 They’re unconventional in a flattering way.
-Their persona, lifestyle and way of speech are not what you’re frequently exposed to.
+Their persona, lifestyle, and form of speech are not what you’re frequently exposed to.
 They’re interesting precisely because they’re unlike everyone else.

-Embrace your idiosyncrasies like a badge of honour rather than something to sweep under the rug.
-Your love interest isn’t mesmerized by you because you remind them of their 4 exes, they are attracted to you because they’ve never met anyone like you before.
+Embrace your quirks like a badge of honor rather than something to sweep under the rug.
+Your love interest isn’t mesmerized by you because you remind them of their 4 exes.
+They are attracted to you because they’ve never met anyone like you before.

 5. Cultivate emotional intelligence